-For the fiscal year ended March 29, 2020, there was one meeting of the Compensation Committee and the Compensation Committee also acted three times by unanimous written consent.
+For the fiscal year ended March 26, 2023, there were two meetings of the Compensation Committee and the Compensation Committee also acted once by unanimous written consent.
 Each of the members of the Compensation Committee attended all of the Compensation Committee meetings.
 Our Compensation Committee:

-- reviews the performance of our executive officers; - reviews compensation programs for our officers and key employees, including cash bonus levels and grants under our stock option and incentive plans.
-See "Compensation Discussion and Analysis" and "Compensation Committee Report"; and - · reviews director compensation.
+- reviews the performance of our executive officers; - reviews compensation programs for our officers and key employees, including cash bonus levels and grants under our incentive plans.
+See "Compensation Discussion and Analysis" and "Compensation Committee Report"; and - reviews director compensation.